Engee documentation

 Out[0]:

-There are other functions for analysing models of automatic control systems in ConrtrolSystems.jl library.
-They can be studied in Time and frequency response analysis.
+There are other functions for analyzing models of automatic control systems in the ConrtrolSystems.jl library.
+They can be studied in the section [Analysis of time and frequency characteristics] (https://engee.com/helpcenter/stable/julia/ControlSystems/lib/timefreqresponse.html ).